Perdition-117/COM3D2.DressCode/README.md

 DressCode generates thumbnails prefixed `dresscode_` in the `Thumb` directory when a costume is saved.
 These may safely be deleted and will be regenerated the next time a costume is saved.

-## Installing
+## Limitations

-Get the latest version from [the release page](../../releases/latest).
-Extract the archive contents into the `BepInEx` directory.
+Night pool outfit is only applied once the actual mini game starts, and will not be applied to the yotogi scene if the mini game is skipped.